- Veg Scheme

 The Food Zones looks at how much of which foods we could be sourcing from different zones, starting with the urban areas in which most of us live – raising what it is best to raise as close as we can and then moving outwards taking into account the factors shown.
 It has emerged from the practical experience of running a successful community-led trading scheme and reflects the theories and principles developed over the last 20 years that guide our work.

-To see a larger version of the Food Zones (one you can actually read!), click the following link.
+To see a larger and more detailed version of the Food Zones (one you can actually read!), click the following link.